pablodecm/phd_thesis/src/103_chapter_3.md

 In Bayesian literature, an analogous approach is used to extend MAP estimation in order obtain a multi-dimensional normal approximation for the posterior, which is often referred to as Laplace approximation [@laplace1986memoir].
-An advantage of this approximation, that will be used in [Chapter @sec:inferno] to construct an inference-aware machine learning loss function, is then that can be interpreted both in the context of classical and Bayesian inference.
+An important advantage of this approximation, that will be used in [Chapter @sec:inferno] to construct an inference-aware machine learning loss function, is that can be interpreted both in the context of classical and Bayesian inference.